 Once a Week

-- Use test strips or a drop kit to ensure that the pH is in the ideal range and that the free chlorine level is correct (remember, salt water pool generate their own natural chlorine) - it should be 1 to 3 ppm.
-If the pH is too low, you can add muriatic acid.
-If it's too high, use sodium bicarbonate to normalize the pH level.
+- Check the water chemistry and balance as needed.
+Use test strips or a drop kit to ensure that the pH is in the ideal range and that the free chlorine level is correct (remember, salt water pool generate their own natural chlorine) - it should be 1 to 3 ppm. you can add sodium carbonate better known as soda ash.
+If it's too high, use muratic acid and sodium bicarbonate to normalize the alkalinity and pH levels.
 If you are in doubt, contact a professional pool cleaner or check with the manufacturer.

-- Clean the pump, filter, and skimmer by rinsing them off with the garden hose or under running water.
+- Rise off the pump, filter, and skimmer with the garden hose.

 Once a Month